-SOWK 7400 Policy in Rural Areas 3-0-3 Prerequisite: Admission to the program.
+SOWK 7400 Policy in Rural Areas 3-0-3

+Prerequisite: Admission to the program.
 A continuation of SOWK 6400 that focuses on social welfare policies in rural areas and small communities.

-SOWK 7500 Advanced Research and Program Evaluation

-Prerequisite: Admission to the program.
+SOWK 7500 Advanced Research and Program Evaluation Prerequisite: Admission to the program.
 Emphasizes the integration of research and advanced generalist social work through evaluation of practice and program evaluation.
-Advanced statistical concepts are applied to direct practice and five types of program evaluation
+Advanced statistical concepts are applied to direct practice and five types of program evaluation to prepare students for advanced generalist social work practice in rural settings.
+SOWK 7612 Advanced Social Work Practicum II

-SOWK 7611 Advanced Social Work Practicum I 0-8-4
+SOWK 7611 Advanced Social Work Practicum I 0-8-4 Prerequisite: Admission to the program.
+The first of two concentration practica designed

-Prerequisite: Admission to the program.
-The first of two concentration practica designed to prepare students for advanced generalist social work practice in rural settings.
+Prerequisites: SOWK 7611 and admission to the program.
+The second of two concentration practica designed to prepare students for advanced generalist social work practice in rural settings.